Communicating, Fast and Slow

 To round out this list, the slowest and probably most thoughtful forms of communication are also the oldest: mailing a letter, preparing and delivering a talk, writing a professional article, and finally publishing a book.

 OK, but so what?

 But fast can also be wonderful ... otherwise we wouldn't all be so hooked on it!
-Fast is fun, thrilling, exciting, creative, entertaining, spontaneous, and full of life in ways that slower forms of communication don't as easily bring.
+Fast is fun, thrilling, exciting, creative, entertaining, spontaneous, and full of life in ways that slower forms of communication can't as easily achieve.

 I know fast is here to stay, so instead of spouting feel-good cliches like “boycott social media” or whatever, I think we each need to figure out how to deal with fast in ways that make sense for us.

 Here's my current setup that I'm happy with.
 I'm not saying you need to make these exact same decisions, but whatever you decide to do, I think this spectrum of communicating, fast and slow is one good way to frame your decision-making process.